A buffer solution is made by dissolving H₃PO₄ and NaH₂PO₄ in wate... | Channels for Pearson+

 Textbook Question

 A buffer solution is made by dissolving H₃PO₄ and NaH₂PO₄ in water.
-(10.8) a.
-Write an equation that shows how this buffer neutralizes added acid.
+(10.8) b.
+Write an equation that shows how this buffer neutralizes added base.

 Verified Solution